 Abstract

 Quantum computing has the potential to revolutionize numerous aspects of science and engineering in the future.
 However, building robust quantum computers involves enormous technological challenges.
-In recent years, various research has been devoted to simulating states of many-body quantum systems using classical computers, especially by employing machine learning algorithms.
-In this paper, we follow and expand this approach by employing deep generative neural networks, including variational autoencoders and normalizing flows, to study different types of hard quantum distributions.
+Researchers have developed a number of classical simulation algorithms for problems in many body physics.
+The most notable are machine learning algorithms.
+In recent years, there have been attempts on tasks to exhibit quantum advantage over classical computers.
+There are also attempts to close the gaps, various research has been devoted to simulating states of many-body quantum systems using classical computers, especially by employing machine learning algorithms.
+In this paper, we contribute to the development of these toolkits by studying the power of VAE and normalizing flows can represent the distributions generated by quantum computing. we follow and expand this approach by employing deep generative neural networks, including variational autoencoders and normalizing flows, to study different types of hard quantum distributions.
 Our results show that these modern generative networks are only capable of capturing partial features of the hard quantum distributions, which might be due to the inherent limitation for classical algorithms when encountering the complex quantum states with exponential growing Hilbert space.
 The results also show that variational autoencoders perform slight better than normalizing flows for many cases, and complimentary strength between the expressibility of variational autoencoders and normalizing flows are observed and worth further exploration.

-Introduction to Quantum Computing
+Introduction

 Add ~2 paragraphs of intro and context and move last 3 para of this section here.